meetsoni1214/meetsoni1214/README.md

 - 👋 Hi, I’m @meetsoni1214
 - 👀 I’m interested in DSA, Open-Source, Android Development
-- 🌱 I’m currently learning Android Development and DSA
+- 🌱 I’m currently learning React
 - 💪 Aspire to become an Entrepreneur
 - 📫 How to reach me -x or on Instagram(@meetsoni1214)